ilarelet/calculator/README.md

 I have tried my best to check for any possible issues with the way it works, but if you find anything i missed, feel free to reach out and tell me, i'll be really grateful!

-The code myight need some optimization, but so far it just does what it must :)
+The code might need some optimization, but so far it just does what it must.